A Hygienist’s Game Plan to Conquer Dental Conference Exhibit Halls

 In Closing

 These strategy tips can be helpful for those who want to be very efficient with their time or may only have a limited amount of time to visit the exhibit hall.
 It is definitely okay to wing it, too.
-I am not saying to map out every single second you are on the exhibit hall floor, but have a rough idea of what booths you want to visit and where they are.
+I am not saying to map out every single second you are on the exhibit hall floor, but have a rough idea of which booths you want to visit and where they are located.

 Sometimes, walking up to a booth and not knowing what to do next can be intimidating.
 It may feel awkward or uncomfortable, but it does help you grow.
 That’s what happened to me when I first entered the profession.
 Doing that has allowed me to break out of my shell.